 I got my first Medtronic CGM in December 2012 and wore it every day for 18 months before taking a break.
 I then ordered my first Dexcom system in August 2016, and that has been my go-to since.

-There are pros and cons to all CGM systems, but since I’ve only worn the Medtronic and the Dexcom, I’ll give you my opinion on those so you can decide if it’s something that would help you manage your diabetes better.
+There are pros and cons to all CGM systems.
+Since I’ve only worn Medtronic and Dexcom devices to date, I’ll give you my opinions based on those so you can decide if a CGM might help you manage your diabetes better.

-If you do manual blood sugar measurements and know your body well, you probably think you have a pretty good idea of what your sugars are up to between measurements.
-Well, you are most likely wrong.
+If you do finger-stick blood sugar checks and know your body well, you probably think you have a pretty good idea of what your sugars are up to between measurements.
+Chances are good, though, that you may be wrong.

-I got a big surprise when I started seeing how my blood sugar actually varied throughout the day, not to mention during the night when I usually don’t test.
-And that’s why CGM is such an awesome tool for in-between measurements information.
+I got a big surprise when I started seeing how much my blood sugar actually varied throughout the day, not to mention during the night when I usually don’t check.

-All of a sudden, I could see how certain foods and activities affected my sugars over the next several hours.
+All of a sudden, I could see how certain foods and activities affected my glucose levels over the next several hours.
 That information is golden!
-Also, being able to catch low sugars before they actually happen has significantly reduced my number of lows, not to mention reduced my consumption of glucose tablets and juice.

 Management

-Of course, just slapping on a CGM won’t manage your diabetes, but the insight from it can.
+Of course, just slapping on a CGM won’t manage your diabetes.
+However, careful interpretation and use of the data can help immensely.

-I learned that if I sleep any later than 8 am before taking my morning insulin, I’ll be battling high sugars at least until noon.
+For instance, I’ve learned that if I sleep any later than 8 a.m. before taking my morning insulin, I’ll be battling high morning blood sugar levels until at least noon.

-I’ve learned what kind of activities will make my sugars drop FAST (that would be walking), my true insulin sensitivities throughout the day, and that I always need a minimum of ½ unit of active insulin on board before a workout.
+I’ve also learned what kind of activities will make my sugars drop fast (in my case, that would be walking), my true levels of insulin sensitivity throughout the day, and that I always need a minimum of a half unit of active insulin on board (IOB) before a workout.

-It took time and did include a few missteps, but that’s life and that’s learning.
-The information made it possible for me to optimize my training, and make it easier for me to stay in a 90-144 mg/dL (~5-8 mmol/l) range when exercising.
+Gaining this knowledge took time and did include a few missteps, but that’s life, and that’s learning.
+The information has made it possible for me to optimize my training and has made it easier for me to stay in my desired range of 90 to 144 mg/dL (5.0 to 8.0 mmol/L) when exercising.

 Confidence and security

 My CGM has enabled me to understand my diabetes better.
-It has given me more confidence in the way I manage my diabetes and has helped me achieve tangible results.
+It has given me more confidence in the way I manage my condition and has helped me achieve tangible results.

-It’s also comforting to know how my sugars are trending.
-I will even venture out sometimes without bringing all my diabetes gear (!).
-I also stopped testing 10-12 times a day because I didn’t need to — the info was right there on the screen in front of me.
+It’s also comforting to know how my sugar levels are trending.
+I will even venture out sometimes without bringing all my diabetes gear.
+I also stopped monitoring 10 to 12 times a day because I no longer need to — the information is always right there on the screen in front of me.

 Accuracy